mincong-classroom/mc/README.md

     of the Git repository.
 The HTTP response of the root API (/) should contains the team and authors.
 The Docker image should be pulled from the Docker Hub repository "mincongclassroom/weekend-server-${team}", such as "mincongclassroom/weekend-server-red".

+L4_RST: ReplicaSet Test (Ex 1)

+    The team is expected to create a new ReplicaSet and put the definition under the path k8s/replicaset-nginx.yaml of the Git repository.
+Operations should be assessed manually by the professor.

+L4_DPL: Deployment Test (Ex 2)

+    The team is expected to create a new Deployment and put the definition under the path k8s/deployment-weekend-server.yaml of the Git repository.
+Operations should be assessed manually by the professor.

+L4_SVC: Service Test (Ex 3)

+    The team is expected to create a new Service and put the definition under the path k8s/deployment-weekend-server.yaml of the Git repository.
+Operations should be assessed manually by the professor.
 ```